Immortal (Highlander): The Gathering and the Prize

 According to the original film, the Prize grants the victor the collective Quickening energy of every immortal who has ever lived.
 When the film showed Connor MacLeod winning the Prize in 1985, he became a mortal man, now able to age and father children, and his connection to nature increased to the point that he could now know the thoughts and dreams of any living person on Earth.
 MacLeod realizes that he is now "at one with all living things" and that ultimate knowledge means that he has "power beyond imagination."
 Earlier in the film, his mentor Ramírez warns that if an evil person were to gain the Prize, they would become powerful enough to enslave humanity to an "eternity of darkness" (Ramírez understood the power that the victor would gain but seemed unaware that they might become mortal in the process and die of old age if not sooner, so his belief that their rule over humanity would be eternal is understandable).

 The TV series does not confirm if its version of the Prize also means that the victor will become a mortal man.
-In the very first episode of the series, Duncan MacLeod says, "The last one will have the power of all the immortals who ever lived.
+In the very first episode of the series, Connor MacLeod says, "The last one will have the power of all the immortals who ever lived.
 Enough power to rule this planet forever.
 If someone like Slan Quince [an evil Immortal] is that last one, mankind will suffer an eternity of darkness, from which it will never recover."
 David Abramovitz, Creative Consultant on Highlander: The Series, said: "Because there can be only one...
 If that one is good, the world will see a golden age.
 If evil, the world will fall into anarchy."

-Non-Violent Quickening Release
+Non-violent quickening release

 In the alternate timeline of Highlander: The Animated Series (1994-1996), immortals find a way to transfer Quickening energy to each other without dying in the process.
-When two immortals grasp the same weapon and will it, Quickening energy transfers, increasing the power of one immortal while the other is now mortal, able to age and have children.
+When two immortals grasp the same weapon and will it, Quickening energy transfers, increasing the power of one immortal while the other is now mortal shattering said weapon once the process is now completed.
+The former immortal is now able to age naturally and have children.